munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 ## Introducing dartfmt

 I work on the [Dart][] programming language.
-Part of my job is helping make more Dart code readable, idiomatic, and consistent, which is why I ended up writing our [style guide][].
+Part of my job is helping make Dart code more readable, idiomatic, and consistent, which is why I ended up writing our [style guide][].
 That was a good first step, but any style guide written in English is either so brief that it's ambiguous, or so long that no one reads it.

 [dart]: https://www.dartlang.org/
 [style guide]: https://www.dartlang.org/articles/style-guide/

-Go's ["gofmt"][gofmt] tool showed a better solution: automatically format everything.
+Go's [gofmt][gofmt] tool showed a better solution: automatically format everything.
 Code is easier to read and contribute to because it's already in the style you're used to.
 Even if the output of the formatter isn't great, it ends those interminable soul-crushing arguments on code reviews about formatting.